 Top five 1990s classic cars to buy now

-Volvos are usually as sensible as your school’s retiring, cardigan-wearing headmaster, yet sometimes the Swedish brand surprises even itself by going spectacularly OTT.
+Volvos are usually as sensible as your school’s retiring, cardigan-wearing headmaster.
+Yet, sometimes the Swedish brand surprises even itself by going spectacularly OTT after an Abba-fueled cocaine fest.
 The 850 T-5 R is one example of wide-eyed engineers endowing the traditional Swedish family tank with a weighty dollop of fervour and desirability.

-Available in either comatose black or heroin-tinged banana yellow, this Volvo can hit 60mph from a standstill in only six seconds and continue all the way to an electronically limited 155mph.
+Available in either comatose black or heroin-tinged banana yellow, this Volvo estate can hit 60mph from a standstill in little over six seconds and continue all the way to an electronically limited 155mph.
 Not foregoing the brand’s world-famous safety ethos, the 850 T-5 R is credited as being the first production car to provide an integrated child booster seat.
+So what we have here is a BMW M5 that can not only carry the children, dog and a coach all at the same time, but also protect them should the worst happen.

 Barings Bank appeared to have lady luck on its side compared with the turmoil Peugeot suffered throughout the 1990s.
 Yet while in-house disgruntlement began during the era of excess with the much-forgotten 309, and stretched to fever pitch in time for the 1998 football World Cup, the brand’s designers managed to style one of the finest modern, affordable coupés ever made in their frantic anguish to revive the lion’s fortunes.